Peer Effects in Random Consideration Sets

 \textbf{(A3')} For each $a\in \mathcal{A}$, $\mathcal{C}\in 2^\mathcal{Y}$, and $\mathbf{y},\mathbf{y}^*\in \overline{\mathcal{Y}}^{A}$, such that $\mathbf{y}$ is different from $\mathbf{y}^*$ just in one component $a^*$, \begin{enumerate} \item $a^*\not\in \mathcal{N}_a \text{ or } y_{a^*},\:y^*_{a^*}\not\in\mathcal{C} \implies\eta_{a}\left( \mathcal{C} \mid \mathbf{y}\right)=\eta_{a}\left( \mathcal{C} \mid \mathbf{y}^*\right)$; \item $a^*\in \mathcal{N}_a,\: y_{a^*}\in\mathcal{C} \text{ and } y^*_{a^*}\not\in\mathcal{C}\implies\eta_{a}\left(\mathcal{C} \mid \mathbf{y}\right)>\eta_{a}\left( \mathcal{C} \mid \mathbf{y}^*\right)$. \end{enumerate}

 Assumption A3'(i) states that the attention a person pays to a given set is invariant to the choices of those who are not connected with the person and to alternatives that do not enter the set.
-Assumption A3'(ii) means that switches of friends to a new alternative boosts the attention for all sets that contain this new alternative.
+Assumption A3'(ii) means that switches of friends to a new alternative boost the attention for all sets that contain this new alternative.
 Note that Assumption A3' does not assume that different friends affect consideration probabilities symmetrically.
 That is, the model allows the possibility that some friends have a bigger effect than others.
 Since the probability of facing consideration set $\mathcal{C}$ is proportional to the inverse of the total attention, $\sum\nolimits_{\mathcal{D}\subseteq\mathcal{Y}}\eta_a(\mathcal{D} \mid \mathbf{y})$, even if peers are switching between alternatives that are not elements of $\mathcal{C}$, the probability of facing $\mathcal{C}$ may change.

 The next proposition states that, with this general alternative specification, the network structure and the profile of preferences can be uniquely recovered from the conditional choice probabilities.
-Though the attention mechanism is just partially-identified, it is point identified under additional restrictions that reduce the dimensionality of the problem; we describe some of these restrictions.
+Though the attention mechanism is just partially-identified, it is point identified under additional restrictions that reduce the dimensionality of the problem; we describe some of these restrictions in the next result.